-- (5) §§ 109/1019, Hewitt Realty Co. v.
+(5) §§ 109/1019, Hewitt Realty Co. v.
 CIR, and Supreme Court holding in M.E.
 Blatt Co. v.
+U.S.

-U.S. - •In 2000, what is the present value of taxpayer's net tax liability? - 11.
-The time value of money is one place where taxpayers and the Commissioner now play the tax game.
-Look for the ways in which it affects the contentions of parties in the cases ahead.
-The higher the discount rate, the more taxpayer benefits from deferring payment of a tax and/or accelerating a deduction. - 12.
-Congress can itself exploit the time value of money to pursue certain policy objectives that require taxpayers to save money for specified forms of consumption.
+11. The time value of money is one place where taxpayers and the Commissioner now play the tax game.
+Look for the ways in which it affects the contentions of parties, especially in chapter 9, infra.
+The higher the discount rate, the more taxpayer benefits from deferring payment of a tax and/or accelerating a deduction.

+12. Congress can itself exploit the time value of money to pursue certain policy objectives that require taxpayers to save money for specified forms of consumption.

 For example, Congress may wish for taxpayers to save money throughout their working lives that they can spend in retirement.
 Sections 219/62(a)(7) permit taxpayers to reduce their adjusted gross income (AGI) by amounts that they save in an Individual Retirement Account (IRA).
 So also, Congress may wish for taxpayers to save money that they can spend on medical expenses at some future date.
 Sections 223/62(a)(19) permit taxpayers to reduce their (AGI) by amounts that they save in a Health Savings Account.
 The money that taxpayers deposit in these accounts at a young age can grow significantly, as the tables above attest.